 - Serve chilled.
 Use a serrated knife to cut slices from the large cheesecake.

-Check out these additional CHOCOLATE recipes, which were part of the first annual Love Rules! celebration at LunaCafe (All Chocolate All Month):
+Check out these additional CHOCOLATE recipes, which are part of our annual All Chocolate All Month celebration:

 I Love Hearing from You!